 At a time when the government is looking to cut costs, qualifying for and receiving Social Security Disability (SSDI) and Supplemental Security Income (SSI) benefits can be a complicated process.
 A majority of initial applications for both benefits are denied.
-The Detroit, Michigan, Social Security Disability lawyers at Miller Cohen, P.L.C., have the medical and vocational resources necessary to challenge these denials.
-With over 40 years of experience and numerous appeals under our belt, our attorneys have learned how to convince the Social Security Administration of the legitimacy of the claims that we present.
-We’ve been in this business long enough to know how the government operates.
-Our attorneys are prepared with the facts and the law to demand the benefits you deserve.
+The Detroit, Michigan, Social Security Disability lawyers in the Miller Cohen, P.L.C.
+Network have the medical and vocational resources necessary to challenge these denials.
+With over 40 years of experience and numerous appeals, they have learned how to convince the Social Security Administration of the legitimacy of the claims that they present.
+They’ve been in this business long enough to know how the government operates.
+The attorneys In the Miller Cohen, P.L.C.
+Network are prepared with the facts and the law to demand the benefits you deserve.

-The attorneys at the law office of Miller Cohen, P.L.C., advise, counsel and represent clients in regard to the following legal issues:
+The attorneys in the Miller Cohen, P.L.C.
+Network, advise, counsel and represent clients in regard to the following legal issues:

 - Social Security Disability benefits applications

 - Social Security Disability appeals